gfranks/ExpandableView/README.md

  * `gradientOverlayColor` Color of the gradient overlay used to overlay the content view when collapsed (Gradient goes from `Color.TRANSPARENT` to this color, defaults to `Color.WHITE`)
  * `customContentOverlay` View to be used as a custom content overlay.
 This will override the gradient overlay if a gradient overlay color is set and no alpha change will be applied to this.
 You can handle the alpha change if you'd like in the `onHeightOffsetChanged(...)` callback.
 (Be sure to specify a collapsedContentHeight greater than 0 or this will not be applied)
  * `collapsedContentHeight` Dimension used as the collapsed content height (Defaults to 0)

+###ExpandableListView
+ * `keepViewsExpanded` Boolean determining if the ExpandableListView can have multiple expandable views, expanded.
+If false, only 1 will be allowed to be expanded.

 Callback Methods:
 ----------------